One Flew Over The Cuckoo’s Nest

-The way characters dress provides insights into their personalities.
+The ways characters dress provide insights into their personalities.
 Nurse Ratched’s perfectly white, tight uniform indicates her obsession with cleanliness and order as well as her attempt to contain her womanhood by disguising how big her breasts are.
 McMurphy, in contrast, is often wearing boxers with whales on them, showing that he’s quite a bit more free-spirited.

-In this novel, you can usually make broad generalization about characters based on their occupation within the ward.
+In this novel, you can usually make broad generalizations about characters based on their occupations within the ward.
 For example, the orderlies are there to keep the patients in line and to enforce rules and regulations.
 By default, this makes them mean people.
 This places them in a position of authority over the patients, which allows them to abuse their powers.

 Acutes vs. Chronics

 Within the book, the patients have a system of categorizing each other.
-The Acutes are more mobile and active and able, if pressed, to think for themselves.
+The Acutes are more mobile and active, and are able, if pressed, to think for themselves.
 They also tend to be voluntary patients, showing that most of them are there because they’re afraid of the outside world.
-The Chronics are patients that aren’t expected to ever be able to leave the ward.
+The Chronics are patients who aren’t expected to ever be able to leave the ward.
 Most of them were committed to the ward, so they aren’t voluntary patients.
-For the most part, the Chronics also are so ill – or so damaged from treatments like lobotomies – that they can hardly even move around or understand anything that’s going on around them.
-The only Chronic that doesn’t fit the mould is Chief.
+For the most part, the Chronics also are so ill—or so damaged from treatments like lobotomies—that they can hardly even move around or understand anything that’s going on around them.
+The only Chronic that doesn’t fit the mold is Chief.

 Speech and Dialogue